The Best Universal Studios Orlando Hotels for Every Age Group and Interest

-Staying at one of Universal Orlando Resort’s onsite hotels comes with perks like complimentary theme park transportation, early admission, and special discounts on room and ticket packages.
-Each of the Universal Orlando hotels also has its own unique array of perks that may appeal to your family’s interests, ages, and budget.
+Staying at one of Universal Orlando Resort’s onsite hotels comes with special theme park perks like complimentary transportation, early admission, and special discounts on room and ticket packages.
+Each of the Universal Orlando hotels also has its own unique set of perks that may appeal to your family’s interests, ages, and budget.
+Whether your number one concern is a wallet-friendly price tag, spacious suites, or cool hotel pools, here’s everything you need to know about choosing the best Universal Studios Florida hotel for your budget and vacation plans.

 THEME PARK MAGIC: The Ultimate Guide to the Wizarding World of Harry Potter at Universal Orlando

-Universal’s Endless Summer Resort – Dockside Inn and Suites
+1. Universal’s Endless Summer Resort – Dockside Inn and Suites

-Universal's Endless Summer Resort – Dockside Inn and Suites (Photo: Universal Orlando Resort)
+Universal’s Endless Summer Resort – Dockside Inn and Suites – 2-Bedroom Suite

 Universal Orlando’s newest hotel is also one of the best onsite hotels for families looking to save money without sacrificing space or quality.
 The seaside-style Universal’s Endless Summer – Dockside Inn and Suites has two pools, a kids’ splash pad, a game room, and a large food court serving up everything from chicken and waffles to coconut shrimp.